 With the LED lights blinking away, pop open the Bluetooth settings panel on Ubuntu and select “8BitDo SF30 Pro” entry from the list of available devices.

-Unsure of which firmware version my joypad was running my next task was to check on and upgrade the firmware.
+Unsure of which firmware version my joypad was running my first task was to check out the firmware is came with.

-Which is when things become a little less straightforward.
+Which is when things get a little more …involved.

-Now, as I said, I didn’t get a manual with my pad, so it wasn’t immediately clear to me exactly how to update the firmware of the SF30 Pro using Ubuntu.
+As I said I didn’t receive a manual with my pad.
+It wasn’t immediately clear just “how” I should go about updating the firmware of the SF30 Pro on Linux.

-I couldn’t find a Linux firmware guide on the 8BitDo website, and firmware updating doesn’t “just work” when the controller is paired with Ubuntu or connected to it by USB (which is sort of what I was expecting).
+I couldn’t find a Linux firmware guide on the 8BitDo website, and firmware updating doesn’t work when the controller is paired with Ubuntu or connected to it by USB (which is sort of what I was expecting).

-I figured I’d jot the salient details down in post lest I ever need to reference them in the future — and maybe help a few fellow 8bitdo owners in the processor.
+Having successfully updated the firmware of my 8BitDo controller using Ubuntu I’d figured I’d run through the salient steps here just incase I ever need to reference them in the future — and maybe help a few fellow 8bitdo owners in the process!

-To check for any available firmware updates you must connect your 8BitDo SF30 Pro contoller to your Linux machine via USB with it in Android pairing mode.
+To check for firmware updates for an 8BitDo SF30 Pro controller on Linux you must connect it to your Linux machine using a USB cable with the pad in Android pairing mode.
+Yup, Android — not Windows.

 This, apparently, is required for

-fwupd — the service which handles firmware updates on Linux — to ‘see’ the controller, check the LVFS site for new firmware, and prompt you to install any (if available).
+fwupd — the service which handles firmware updates on Linux — to ‘see’ the controller, check the LVFS site for new firmware, and then prompt you to install any update (if available).

 To put the 8BitDo SF30 Pro in Android pairing mode hold